liulei/gaia_ship/README.md

         df = pd.read_csv("cat_all.txt", delim_whitespace = True, header = 0)

     The first line is the name of the corresponding column.
+The unit of each quantity is explained in the table header of Tab.
+1 and 3 in the paper.
+The $x$, $y$, $z$ coordinates in `group/sc_groupXXXX.txt` take the unit of pc.

     - `fof/npy`: star members of 2443 star cluster candidates, in `.npy` format, can be loaded with `arr = np.load()`. **Note!
 These files might be demaged if you download them individually from this repo via web browser.** I strongly recommend you down the whole repo via `git clone` if you want to use the `.npy` format.
     - `fof/csv`: star members of 2443 star cluster candidates, in `.csv` format, can be loaded with `df = pd.read_csv()`.
 Safe for individual downling with web browser.